Smiley Smile: Differences from Smile

-Technical aspects
+Technical aspects and mixdown

 Smiley Smile was recorded with an eight-track tape machine, with all the different musical sections spread out across numerous reels of tape.
 In other words, intros, verses, choruses, and endings were each allocated their own reel.
 The Beach Boys recorded using what was predominantly radio broadcasting equipment, which lacked many of the technical elements and effects found in an established studio.
-The studio set up at Brian's house was, in its mid-1967 incarnation for Smiley Smile, in its infancy.
+The studio set up at Brian's house was, in its mid-1967 incarnation used for Smiley Smile, in its infancy.
 Due to the sporadic nature at which Brian decided to produce the record at his home, there was little time to fully outfit the Bel Air residence as a properly-equipped recording studio.

 Tracks were typically constructed around a performance of Wilson playing piano that was usually mixed out of the final recording.
 This process was equivalent to the use of click tracks a decade before they were common.
 Some recording accidents were used to their advantage, such as in "With Me Tonight", which contains an informal link between the verse and chorus by way of a voice saying "good", as in "good take", spoken by the band's friend Arny Geller from the control room.
 Tape manipulation was another prominent feature, with varispeed being applied to a few vocals.
 On "She's Goin' Bald", a new device called the Eltro Information Rate Changer was used to raise the pitch of the group's vocals without affecting the tempo.